Rust-Simply/iriss-scripts/src/scripts/iriss-06.md

 In Rust, we typically create a test module near the code that is being tested.

-Let's say we want to test some of the functions we wrote in the last video.
+Let's say we want to test some of the split functions we wrote in the last video.

+---

-I've renamed them a bit, so we can have all of them in one file.
+I've renamed them a bit, so we can have all of them in the same file.

 First we start by creating a module to test these functions in the same file as the functions exist

+---

 As long as nothing in the `tests` module is used in your main program it shouldn't appear in your final binary, however, this isn't good enough.